mongodb/mongo-c-driver/src/libmongoc/doc/howto/source-install.rst

     originates in the `XDG base directory`_ specification and the `systemd file-hierarchy`_

+    Because of its wide-spread use and support in many other tools, this guide recommends using `$HOME/.local` as a user-local installation prefix.

   .. tab-item:: Windows

-    On Windows, there exists a dedicated directory for user-local files in ``~\AppData\Local``.
-To reference it, expand the :batch:`%LocalAppData%` environment variable. (**Do not** use the :batch:`%AppData%` environment variable.)
+    On Windows, there exists a dedicated directory for user-local files in :batch:`%UserProfile%\\AppData\\Local`.
+To reference it, expand the
+    :batch:`%LocalAppData%` environment variable. (**Do not** use the :batch:`%AppData%` environment variable!)

     Despite this directory existing, it has no prescribed structure that suites our purposes.
-As with macOS, the choice of user-local installation prefix is arbitrary.
-This guide *strongly disrecommends* creating additional files and directories directly within the user's home directory.
+The choice of user-local installation prefix is arbitrary.
+    This guide *strongly discourages* creating additional files and directories directly within the user's home directory.

-    Consider using :batch:`%LOCALAPPDATA%\\MongoDB` as a prefix for the purposes of manually installed components.
+    Consider using :batch:`%LocalAppData%\\MongoDB` as a prefix for the purposes of manually installed components.